AnalystsTeam/Term_DepositSubscription_Project/README.md

  duration : last contact duration, in seconds (numeric)

- campaign : number of contacts performed during this campaign and for this client (numeric, includes last contact)
+ campaign : number of contacts performed during this campaign and for this client (numeric)

  pdays : number of days that passed by after the client was last contacted from a previous campaign(numeric)